abajwa-hw/security-workshops/Setup-ranger-22.md

         <enabled>true</enabled>
 	</provider>
 ```
-- Also, in the same place, you can configure Knox to use IPA LDAP instead of the demo one.
+- If you want to configure Knox to use IPA LDAP instead of the demo one, in the same place:
-  - First, modify the below entries (also under Advanced Topology):
+  - First, modify the below ```<value>```entries (also under Advanced Topology):
   ```
                     <param>
                         <name>main.ldapRealm.userDnTemplate</name>